rilldata/rill/docs/docs/manage/roles-permissions.md

 Access permissions in Rill Cloud are organized into roles at the organization and project level.
 It is usually sufficient to grant access at the organization-level because those permissions are inherited for projects by default.

-For information about granting, revoking and changing roles, see [Share with others](./user-management.md).

 ## Role inheritance

 Some project-level roles can be inherited from the organization-level: